Current Park Projects

 *GESA Stadium Batting Cages

 Over the last couple of years GESA Stadium has received some upgrades to help improve both the fan and player experience.
 Changes completed in 2019 included the replacement of all the existing stadium seats as well as replacing some of the 1st base side bleacher benches with additional stadium seats.
 The 2019 updates also included the replacement of the field lights with new LED lights.
-In 2020-2021 the batting cages are being replaced and upgraded.
-The new batting cages will are nearing completion with only the netting left to be installed.
+In 2020-2021 the batting cages were replaced and upgraded.
+The new batting cages were completed just prior to the start of the 2021 baseball season.
 The new cages are a lattice roofed structure that includes two full batting lanes to meet current MLB specifications.
-The project also created new access paths including an ADA access path from the bleachers down to the batting cages and field level, setting the stage for future planned improvements.
+The project also created new access paths including an ADA access path from the bleachers down to the batting cages and field level, setting the stage for future concept improvements.

-The batting cage project was designed by Design West Architects and is being constructed by AllStar Construction Group, LLC.
+The batting cage project was designed by Design West Architects and was constructed by AllStar Construction Group, LLC.

 *Park at Chapel Hill